Kids on Bikes: Reception

 Kids on Bikes won the 2019 Gold ENNIE Awards for Best Family Game / Product, and Kids on Bikes: Strange Adventures!
 Volume Two won the same award in 2020.
 Cass Marshall for Polygon recommended it for fans of Stranger Things.

 Rachel Johnson of CBR recommended Kids on Brooms for fans of the Harry Potter series, lauding it for its accessibility to tabletop players old and new.
 Dicebreaker also had praise for the game's flexible spellcasting system.
 Polygon called it one of the best tabletop role-playing games of 2022, calling out its character creation process for creating interesting relationships and rumors.

 Gameplay

 Kids on Bikes character creation involves assigning standard roleplaying dice to each of six stats.
 Unlike traditional DnD, where players roll a 20-sided die and then add a modifier based on their character's skill in a given category, the number of sides of each die correlates to the character's skill in each statistic.
-When a player rolls the maximum value on one of their die, they are allowed to roll again, and add the result of the next roll.
+When a player rolls the maximum value on one of their dice, they are allowed to roll again, and add the result of the next roll.
 Players and gamemaster construct the setting together.

 The game features a mechanic to allow for a "powered" character like those from E.T. and Stranger Things.
 While Powered characters are similar to non-player characters, players are able to exhibit some narrative control over the actions these characters take.